 • Docling: Free, no GPU required, but loads 500MB of transformer models and processes every page through them — even the 90% that are simple digital text.

 For a startup building a RAG pipeline, these costs add up fast.
 (We benchmarked every major PDF extraction tool to find where the cost-accuracy tradeoffs actually land.)
-And for self-hosted deployments (healthcare, legal, finance), GPU dependencies are often a non-starter.
+And for self-hosted deployments (healthcare, legal, finance), GPU dependencies are often a non-starter — both for compliance reasons and because GPU instance availability in regulated cloud regions is intermittent at best.

 How pdfmux avoids the GPU tax